Terms of Service: Key Points

 7. Terminating or varying your enrolment

-If you wish to terminate, vary or defer the provision of Services before completing your training, you must notify us in writing, by emailing firstname.lastname@example.org AND pay the Cancellation / Variation Fee.
+If you wish to, or further to this Agreement, are required to terminate, vary or defer the provision of Services before completing your training, you must notify us in writing, by emailing email@example.com AND if you are varying or deferring, pay the Cancellation / Variation Fee or Make Up Session Fee.

 8. Fees, Payment and Refunds